Strategic Response of News Publishers to Generative AI: Publisher Responses Beyond Blocking

 Figure \ref{fig:postings_counts} plots the monthly number of producer-role postings over time.
 While job postings fluctuate month to month and exhibit a secular post-COVID decline in overall hiring, we do not observe a discrete collapse in producer-role postings coinciding with the expansion of GenAI use.
 Instead, producer-role postings appear to decline more gradually than other roles.
 Figure \ref{fig:postings_ratio} plots the share of producer/editorial postings relative to total postings among newspaper publishers.
 The plot shows that the editorial share does not fall in the post-GenAI period and, in several periods, it increases.
 This pattern indicates that publishers do not disproportionately reduce demand for editorial labor relative to other job categories.

-We construct a publisher--month--category panel where $g \in \{\text{editorial},\text{non-editorial}\}$.
-Let $\text{Editorial}_g \equiv \mathbf{1}\{g=\text{editorial}\}$ and $\text{Post}_t \equiv \mathbf{1}\{t \ge \text{November 2022}\}$.
-We estimate a two-way fixed effects DiD model, controlling for publisher and month fixed effects, as reported in Table \ref{tab:sdid_employment}.\footnote{The reason we do not implement a synthetic DiD is that the same company can appear in both the treatment and control groups for editorial and non-editorial jobs, which makes inference at the company level challenging.} The treatment indicator equals one in months after November 2022.
-Consistent with the plots, the estimated treatment effect on editorial hiring after November 2022 is not statistically significant and negative; instead, it is positive, indicating no disproportionate contraction in editorial roles relative to non-editorial hiring.
+We construct a publisher--month--category panel where non-editorial postings are considered as never treated, and editorial postings are considered treated after November 2022.
+Table \ref{tab:sdid_employment} reports the results of a TWFE analysis controlling for publisher and month fixed effects.\footnote{The reason we do not implement a synthetic DiD is that the same company can appear in both the treatment and control groups for editorial and non-editorial jobs, which makes inference at the company level challenging.} Consistent with the plots, the estimated coefficient on editorial hiring after November 2022 is positive and statistically significant, providing no clear evidence of a disproportionate contraction in editorial roles relative to non-editorial hiring.
 This evidence aligns with our broader interpretation that GenAI has not yet functioned as a direct substitute for core newsroom labor demand during our sample period, even though job postings measure labor demand rather than realized employment and may also reflect changes in recruiting intensity or posting practices.